telerik/kendo-ui-core/docs/api/javascript/ui/upload.md

 ### dropZone `String`

-Initializes a dropzone element(s) based on a given selector that provides drag and drop file upload.
+Initializes a dropzone elements based on a given selector that provides drag and drop file upload.

 #### Example